shaysugg/about-me/README.md

 ### ✅ Things that I learned:

-* More advance CoreData: using NSfetchResultController to automatically commit CoreData changes into UI, Learn how to use coreData relations between entities.
+* More advance CoreData: using NSfetchResultController to automatically commit CoreData changes into UI, Learn how to use CoreData relations between entities.
 How to rewrite the CoreData stack from scratch that use in memory storage for testing purposes.
 How to use ValueTransformer to store custom NSObjects in CoreData.

 * How to work with FileManager: create directories, copy and paste files, get directory contents, …